MarMall/NetworkApproaches/Instructions/Labs/LAB_20-4-C-ExploratoryAnalysisInR.md

 Let's load our two network relations from before into R and see what we can do with them.

+Should you prefer working directly in R with the RMarkdown file, please access the [file here](https://raw.githubusercontent.com/MarMall/NetworkApproaches/main/Instructions/Labs/data/2_firstStepsInEDA.rmd)

    ```r
    library(igraph) # load the igraph package for later